 LEP, LMHC, NCCBT, MCADAC, ABDA-Emeritus

 Dr. Ann Marie Leonard-Zabel is a Full Professor of Psychology at Curry College in Milton, Massachusetts.
 In addition, she served as one of the developers of the Psychology internship program as well as a faculty advisor for students pursuing their internship in the field of Psychology.
-She lectures within the Master's of Education Program-Special Education cohort focusing in the area of Assessment.
+She lectures within the Masters of Education Program-Special Education cohort focusing on the area of Assessment.
 She received her Bachelor's degree from the University of Massachusetts/Boston, a Master's degree from Bridgewater State University, a Certificate of Advanced Graduate Studies Degree from the University of Massachusetts/Boston, and her Doctorate Degree from Nova Southeastern University.
-In addition, Dr. Leonard-Zabel completed course work in Paralegal Studies, a post-doctoral fellowship in Attentional Disorders and post-doctoral work in Special Education Law, School Neuropsychology and Forensics.
-In addition, Dr. Leonard-Zabel owns a private practice specializing in evaluations for neuropsychological learning disabilities, behavioral disorders, court-involved issues, pediatric cancer affecting learning and memory and pre-adolescent/adolescent substance abuse.
+In addition, Dr. Leonard-Zabel completed course work in Paralegal Studies, a post-doctoral fellowship in Attentional Disorders, and post-doctoral work in Special Education Law, School Neuropsychology, and Forensics.
+In addition, Dr. Leonard-Zabel owns a private practice specializing in evaluations for neuropsychological learning disabilities, behavioral disorders, court-involved issues, pediatric cancer affecting learning and memory, and pre-adolescent/adolescent substance abuse.

 Dr. Leonard-Zabel is a presenter at national and international conferences on an ongoing basis.
 She has written articles and chapters involving School Neuropsychological Ethical and Legal Issues as well as the Neuropsychology of Juvenile Criminal Behavior.
 In addition, she has written and presented webinars on a variety of topics focusing on Attentional Disorders, Neuropsychology of Emotional and Behavioral Disorders, the Neuropsychology of Autism, Neuropsychology of Visual-Motor and Language, Hyjacked Brain involving Adolescent Addiction, and Cancer Brain-the Neuropsychological Learning Effects of Cancer Treatment on the Pediatric Brain, among others.